powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 In CGMES an electric power system model is described by data grouped in different subsets (profiles) and exchanged as CIM/XML files, with each file associated to a given profile.
 The profiles considered in PowSyBl are:
 - `EQ`.
 Equipment.
 Contains data that describes the equipment present in the network and its physical characteristics.
 - `SSH`.
 Steady State Hypothesis.
-Required input parameters to perform power flow analysis, e.g. energy injections and consumptions and setpoint values for regulating controls.
+Required input parameters to perform power flow analysis; e.g., energy injections and consumptions and setpoint values for regulating controls.
 - `TP`.
 Topology.
 Describe how the equipment is electrically connected.
 Contains the definition of power flow buses.
 - `SV`.
 State Variables.
 Contains all the information required to describe a steady-state power flow solution over the network.
 - `EQBD`.
 Equipment Boundary.
 Contains definitions of the equipment in the boundary.